 More About David A. Bauman and JK Harris

-David A. Bauman has over 20 years of tax preparation experience, 15 years as a self-employed tax practitioner and five years as a Tax Manager for 1st Nationwide Bank.
-Mr. Bauman obtained his Enrolled Agent credential in July 1987 and has represented taxpayers before Federal and State Agencies for the last seven years in the area of collection representation.
-Assigned to the Special Assistance Group at JK Harris, Mr. Bauman represents clients involved in the high dollar and more complex individual and business issues.
+David A. Bauman has almost 35 years of tax preparation experience.
+He obtained his Enrolled Agent credential in July 1987 and has represented taxpayers before Federal and State Agencies for the last seven years in the area of collection representation.

 JK Harris & Company, LLC is based in North Charleston, S.C. and is the nation's largest tax representation firm.
 The tax professionals at JK Harris help individuals and businesses evaluate all their options for dealing with tax debts.